dmcquay/dmcquay.github.io/_posts/2015-09-18-cloning-rds-instances-for-testing.md

 ## Delete the existing instance

 Your database endpoint is based on the instance name.
-By giving the new instance the same name as the previous on, your endpoint URI will not change, so you won't have to reconfigure your consuming app(s).
+By giving the new instance the same name as the previous one, your endpoint URI will not change, so you won't have to reconfigure your consuming app(s).
 But RDS won't allow you to have two instances with the same instance identifier, so we must first delete the existing instance.